 6. Drive visitors to your online store

 Direct shoppers from your Facebook page to your Shopify store through the platform’s social commerce features.
-This is a great way for brands who already have an ecommerce business to capture consumers mid-scroll with shoppable ads and powerful calls to action (CTAs).
+This is a great way for brands who already have a small business on Facebook to capture consumers mid-scroll with shoppable ads and powerful calls to action (CTAs).
 You can turn well-performing shoppable posts into paid ads to drive more traffic and define a new target audience you’d like to reach.

 Shoppable posts in action: